-NOTES TO THE FINANCIAL STATEMENTS AS ON AND FOR THE YEAR ENDED 31st MARCH, 2022
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH, 2023

-1. CORPORATE AND GENERAL INFORMATION
+CORPORATE AND GENERAL INFORMATION

-The ScottishAssam (India) Limited was incorporated as a Limited Company in India under the Companies Act, 1956 & has its listing on the CSE Limited.
-The Registered office of the Company is at 1, Crooked Lane, Kolkata - 700 069.
-The Company's principal business is manufacturing of Tea.
+The Scottish Assam (India) Limited is engaged in Manufacturing and Cultivation of Tea.
+The Company operates with a tea estate in Assam-Heeleakah Tea Estate.
+The Company was incorporated as a Limited Company in India under the Companies Act 1956 and has its listing on the Calcutta Stock exchange (CSE).
+The registered office of the Company is at 1 Crooked Lane, Kolkata - 700069

-2. BASIS OF PREPARATION AND PRESENTATION OF FINANCIAL STATEMENT
+BASIS OF PREPARATION AND PRESENTATION OF FINANCIAL STATEMENT